John Defterios: Career

 Defterios started as an intern at CNN when the network was launched in the early 1980s.
 He worked for Reuters Television from 1984 to 1992, serving as European correspondent and special series producer for Nightly Business Report, a joint venture with PBS.

 In 1988, Defterios served as European Correspondent and Bureau Chief based in London, managing the editorial joint-venture with Reuters Television.
 In that post, Defterios covered the fall of the Berlin Wall.
 In 1990-91, Defterios covered the Gulf War from Kuwait.

-He has been a media leader of the World Economic Forum in 1996, chairs the CNNMoney Roundtable at the annual meeting in Davos and in 2013 chaired the St. Petersburg International Economic Forum with Vladimir Putin and Angela Merkel.
+He was a media leader of the World Economic Forum in 1996, chaired the CNNMoney Roundtable at the annual meeting in Davos and in 2013 chaired the St. Petersburg International Economic Forum with Vladimir Putin and Angela Merkel.

 He joined CNN in 1992, serving as a correspondent for Lou Dobbs Moneyline in New York City.
 He hosted World Business Today from 1994 to 1996 in London.
 He also served as anchor of Ahead of the Curve and Business Unusual and was principal anchor for CNNfn in New York.
-Since October 2007, Defterios has been hosting Marketplace Middle East on CNN International.
+Starting in October 2007, Defterios hosted Marketplace Middle East on CNN International.
 In November 2011, he began presenting Global Exchange, focusing on emerging markets, from Abu Dhabi.
 He is also currently CNN's Emerging Markets Editor.